Your group makes your semester so much more fun and you're not worrying about being alone in a foreign country, but only if you all are getting along.

 If you're not comfortable bringing something up with your group, try talking to your Head Teacher first.
 If you're not comfortable talking to your Head Teacher and it's a more serious issue, contact the ILP office.

 Service can change your heart and help you love others.
 Having a hard time with someone in your group?
 Serve them!
 It really is amazing to see how your attitude towards someone can change just through small acts of service.
 It doesn't need to be anything big.
-Write a note, leave a treat, take out their trash- anything to help or uplift them.
+Write a note, leave a treat in their teaching supplies, take out their trash, make their bed, invite them to go get ice cream with you and some other ILP group members - anything to help or uplift them.

 Give The Benefit Of The Doubt